UML-Cyber-Security/CCDC_Practice_Infrastructure/Admin/Infrastructure/Harvister/Network Creation/README.md

 Select the *Networks* window and click the big **X** on the interface you would like to remove.
 Once done save the changes and the system will need to restart.

 <img src="Images/VMD.png">

+## Application of Changes

+Finally once you are satisfied with your configuration you should run the `sudo netplan apply` command.

+> [!NOTE]
+> This will re-assign the address on the public ip, so you will be disconnected if you are using SSH.